- Home

 Tips & Tricks

-- Incorporate acknowledgement of the Code of Student Conduct into the written instructions for major tests and assignments in Canvas, as for example: “I acknowledge that the University has a Code of Conduct…… by clicking begin (next, submit, etc.) I agree to adhere to…..
+- Incorporate acknowledgment of the Code of Student Conduct into the written instructions for major tests and assignments in Canvas.
+For example: “I acknowledge that the University has a Code of Conduct I must adhere to.
+By clicking [begin, next, submit, etc.], I agree to adhere to the Code of Conduct."

 Glossary